Explanatory Resources on Ballot Measure Activities

 - The other area of law relates to campaign restrictions and transparency requirements under the state’s Political Reform Act.

-Two pieces offered at right explain these laws in more detail.
+The materials offered at right explain these laws in more detail.